authgear/authgear-server/docs/specs/webauthn.md

     - passkey
 ```

 - `authentication.identities` and `authentication.primary_authenticators` : `passkey` is added.
 They have to be present or absent at the same time.
 If `passkey` comes before other primary authenticators, the user is prompted to set up a passkey first.
+If `passkey` is present in `authentication.identities`, then `login_id` MUST also be present.

 ## Implementation Details